 |Long Grove||07 Oct 1907||28 Jan 1910||Died|

-Very sadly, on January 28th 1910, Jemima, the girl with the beautiful, happy sounding name dies.
-Four days later on February 1st 1910, poor Jemima is buried at the Horton Cemetery in plot 766a.
+Very sadly, on January 28th 1910, the records incorrectly state aged 51, Jemima and is buried a few days later on February 1st 1910 at the Horton Cemetery in plot 766a.
+Rest in peace, Jemima.